ni/systemlink-enterprise-examples/Dynamic Form Fields Configuration Example/README.md

 ## Dynamic Form Fields Configuration

-A Dynamic Form Field Configuration is used to display cusmtom fields inside ome resources in SLE.
+A Dynamic Form Field configuration is used to display custom fields inside ome resources in SLE.

 Dynamic Form Fields Configurations can be created using the Dynamic Form